SZTAKI-EMI-PG-publit/RS4SCPPS/README.md

-# TowardsrResource sharing for sustainable CPPS
+# Towards resource sharing for sustainable CPPS
 This project contains all the sources related to the article: "Exploring hidden pathways to sustainable manufacturing — Towards resource sharing in cyber-physical production systems"

 ## Description